+Protecting children from abuse and neglect in Pennsylvania is a shared responsibility.
+This course meets Act 31 of 2014 training requirements and the Recognizing Child Abuse and Mandated Reporting components of Act 126 of 2013.
+All students must complete the Child Abuse Reporting training and certificate during their first term at SHRS.
 The training can be completed on-line by accessing the following website: Recognizing and Reporting Child Abuse.
 The student will need to create an account and log-in.

-After successful completion of the course and all quizzes the must print two copies of the certificate of completion.
-The student is to retain one copy of the certificate for their personal records and the other copy is to be uploaded to iComp by August 1st prior to the Fall Term, First Year.
+After successful completion of the course and all quizzes, the student must print two copies of the certificate of completion.
+The student is to retain one copy of the certificate for their personal records and the other copy is to be uploaded to APPROVE by August 1st prior to the Fall Term.
+This certificate is good for three years, if completed previously, submit your certification from last summer to APPROVE.

-The Clinical Coordinator will review the report and take appropriate action if needed to protect patients/clients from harm or abuse.
-This action includes refusing to allow the student to continue in the program.

-Note: No student will be permitted to continue in the program without providing proof of all the above specified requirements.